fesider/fesider/README.md

 - 👋 Hi, I’m @fesider, I'm new to data analysis and keen on working on projects where I can apply my skills and learn new ones.
 - 👀 I’m interested in finding insights from complex and diverse data sets.
 - 🌱 I’m currently learning to run queries using SQL.
-- 💞️ I’m looking to collaborate on data analysis and visualisation projects
+- 💞️ I’m looking to collaborate on new challenges and explore new opportunities in the field of data analytics.
 - 📫 How to reach me ...

 <!---